 Every parent wants their child to be financially secure, even after the child has grown up and left home.
-Especially in their early working years, your children may benefit from putting money in a Roth IRA because they are in a low tax bracket, but might not have have the extra funds.
+Especially in their early working years, your children may benefit from putting money in a Roth IRA because they are in a low tax bracket but might not have the extra funds.
 In fact, CNN pointed out that 76 million Americans are actually struggling to get by and are living paycheck to paycheck.
 However, you might be able to help your adult children out, as long as they have earned some type of income during the year.
 As long as your adult child meets this requirement, you can gift him cash so that he can use the money for his Roth IRA, but there are contribution limits to keep in mind.

 Gifts Aren't Compensation